mabrobotics/MD80-x-CANdle-Documentation/MD/Communication/canopen/intro.md

 ## Electronic data sheet

-The EDS file describing this object dictionary is `md_2.0.eds`, available from [Downloads](canopen_eds).
+The EDS file describing this object dictionary is `md_1.2.eds`, available from [Downloads](device_firmware).
 Load it into your CANopen master or configuration tool to get object names, data types and default values without transcribing them by hand.

 ## What is in this section